Sudanese judges, U.S. denounce protest crackdowns | Law-Order

 After a failed bid by former Prime Minister Abdalla Hamdok to salvage some civilian control following the coup, the United Nations has been trying to facilitate dialogue between opposing factions.
 FROZEN SUPPORT

-The coup drew condemnation from Western powers which largely froze https://www.reuters.com/markets/us/exclusive-sudan-cut-off-650-million-international-funding-after-coup-2021-12-08 badly needed economic assistance to Sudan.
-That assistance would only be restarted if violence ended and a civilian-led government was restored, visiting U.S. Assistant Secretary for African Affairs Molly Phee and newly-appointed special envoy David Satterfield said.
+The coup drew condemnation from Western powers that largely froze https://www.reuters.com/markets/us/exclusive-sudan-cut-off-650-million-international-funding-after-coup-2021-12-08 badly needed economic assistance to Sudan.
+That assistance would only be restarted if violence ended and a civilian-led government was restored, visiting U.S. Assistant Secretary for African Affairs Molly Phee and newly appointed special envoy David Satterfield said.

 It is unusual for Sudan's judges and prosecutors to make public statements about the conduct of the security forces.
 Asked for comment, Acting Information Ministry Minister Nasreldin Ahmed noted that military leader Abdel Fattah al-Burhan had ordered an investigation into protester deaths on Monday and a probe was under way.